Dudley Brown: Reception

 In August 2013, NAGR and Dudley Brown were profiled in a 5280 magazine story.
 According to the article, Brown "savagely and routinely attacks candidates and officeholders unwilling to pledge, in writing, their absolute loyalty to Brown on Second Amendment issues."
 NAGR was described as a "fund-raising machine that bullies anyone who compromises Brown’s pro-gun, anti-abortion, anti-gay agenda."
 Former Colorado Republican State Representative B.J.
 Nikkel said Brown "is a political terrorist and a modern-day charlatan who operates in the shadows and portrays himself as a supposed ‘Christian,’ but he uses the people naive enough to believe him and financially support him.”

 Brown has been criticized for his fundraising practices.
 Sean Tonner, deputy chief of staff for former Republican Colorado Governor Bill Owens, said Brown "makes his money when there’s turmoil, real or perceived, because that’s what gets his members to write him checks."
 Ammoland wrote that Brown's "rhetoric has done more to marginalize Second Amendment activism than all of the slanders from gun prohibition lobbying groups combined."

 Brown appears as himself in the 2014 documentary "Rocky Mountain Heist."

+Dudley Brown is listed as the second most influential pro-gun advocate in America in Gunpowder Magazine's "Top 20 Most Influential Pro-Gun Advocates" article published in May 2023.